zadn/FantaCode-Training/README.md

 The API contains two methods, `predict` and `train`.
 The method `predict` is a 'POST' method and `train` is a 'GET' method.

+## Week Five

+#### Tasks for Fifth Week

+ - [x] Learn intermediate machine learning concepts like Neural Networks
+ - [x] Learn basics of Keras and implement a neural network in Keras.

+ ##### Neural Networks

+ Artificial Neural Networks are computation models which imitate the biological neural networks, present in the brains.
+ In a neural network, there will be several neurons or units which transmits data from one layer to another and creating connection with other neurons.
+These neurons create weights for each neuron and the weights suggest how to process an input.

+ There may be a single layer or multiple layers hidden in a neural network.
+The more layers there, the better will be the network to predict later on, but it will take more processing power to train the network for each iteration.
+Neural networks are mostly used in the areas of Visual Recognition, Speech processing, gaming bots, etc.

+ ##### Keras

+ Keras is an open-sourced deep neural network library.
+Here I've created a neural network to predict the diabetes using a dataset.
+The neural network was influenced from [an example found on MachineLearningMastery.com](https://machinelearningmastery.com/tutorial-first-neural-network-python-keras/).

+ I implemented the example in a [python file](Week%20Five/keras-network.py) and in a [jupyter notebook file](Week%20Five/keras_network.ipynb) to compare the prediction model with the dataset.
+The prediction was very fine (8 errors in 77 test data).